lundstroem/snibbetracker/res/readme.txt

 changelog
 ----------------

+build 14 - 2015-05-27 20.24
+- fixed resetting bugs of voices and instrument effects.

 build 13 - 2015-05-27 18.26
 - fixed bug where active_tracks was not saved properly.
 - default BPM is now 120